THE INTERNATIONAL HARBOUR AT EXPO86

 The next to arrive was a 20' boat from the NGO “World Vision”.

-Bangladesh fishing families.
+One of many built to house Bangladesh fishing families.
 When we opened the container the air coming out of it was un-breathable.
 An empty canister lay on the floor and everything was covered with a dusting of something to kill any critters.
 After a week to let it air out hazardous material gear was used for a major cleanup. the boat was fully equipped right down to the cutlery. just the people were missing.

 Soon after this the early pace picked up with multible arrivals a day.
 A gaggle of reed boats from Peru, an Italian Gondola, and many fishing boats from throughout the world.
 Most were brightly painted.